Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computational-Photography.md

 ## Texture Transfer

-Paster the texture patches on the new image of the object.
+Paster the texture patches on the new image of the object, by finding the closest mathcing patch from the original texutre template.

 # Neural Style Transfer

-Match the covariance matrix (Gram Matrix) of the channel-wise
+Match the covariance matrix (Gram Matrix) of the channel-wise feature vector! in 2 feature tensor produced by 2 CNNs.